Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void setPlayMode()           |
 +------------------------------+

 Use this method, if you want to be in PlayMode.
-It initializes scripts and makes copy for all entities.
+It initializes scripts and makes a copy for all entities.

 .. _class_method_SceneManager_setExitPlayMode: